elestilo/el./Product-CSV-Import-Schema.md

 ## CSV Rules

 - Must be in UTF8 format.
-- Images need to be pre-uploaded or online; only URLs are supported.
-To prevent duplication, imported images should store the source URL in meta.
 - Dates in ISO 8601 format using the local store timezone.
 - Boolean values use 1 or 0.
 - Arrays of fields use commas to separate values.